etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     Keep this dynamic app as _active_.

 !!!info
-    At this point, you have done with the Etendo Classic configuration.
+    At this point, you have done with the Product Subapplication configuration.

 ## Export the Module